 Going Over the Rainbow

 These sensors can be an important part of a responsive environment.
 Vision is often part of high-end multi-user ubiquitous-computing systems.
 Wii-Remotes can be used in lieu of a mouse, or as an additional input device.
 Digital displays and rendering software make great photoreal images from screen pixels, and can be used to graph data over time.
-Great!! but we're going to steer away from them for most of this course.
+Great!! but we're going to look at other kinds of sensors as well.
 In a bit of a whirlwind of our own, we'll see how far over the rainbow or up the yellow-brick-road we can get.

 The Future is a Big Place

-In this course we will mostly focus on "non-traditional" input and output mechanisms, and on logic as more than mechanism, as a means of breaking free of constraints.
-There are many "traditional" ways to sense and respond.
-Let's do non-traditional!
+In this course we will consider both "traditional" and "non-traditional" input and output mechanisms and theories about their roles; we will consider mechanical and digital logic; and sensor data as a means of inferring meaning.
+What does it mean for an environment to be responsive?
 We will have to think creatively, and learn to express ourselves clearly using code, hardware, and the environment.
 Our experiments are necessarily ephemeral and incomplete, but they can be fun and revealing, and presage an interesting future.